ZorbakScape/JagexLauncherBypass/README.md

    a.
 Delete all JAR files in the folder.

    b.
-Download the backup Runelite JAR provided in the repository.
+Download the backup Runelite JAR from runelites github found [here](https://github.com/runelite/launcher/releases/download/2.6.8/RuneLite.jar).

    c.
 Re-download the switching script and run it again.